rohit12crj/Study-Notes/AWS/Lambda/notes.md

 ✅ Scaling

-explain lambda scaling with SQS
+explain lambda scaling with SQS i.e FAN out pattern . explain with real world scenerio where will u use it ?

 ---

 ✅ Lambda Layers
+- Explain how will u reference the libraries in 2 different function ?

 <img width="416" height="113" alt="image" src="https://github.com/user-attachments/assets/56b4a88e-74b5-4546-9efd-1a6027595c06" />

+---

+✅ Lambda Version --> explain with example

 ---